1860 Great Meteor

 The 1860 Great Meteor procession occurred on July 20, 1860.
 It was an extremely rare meteoric phenomenon reported from locations across the United States.

 American landscape painter Frederic Church saw and painted a spectacular string of fireball meteors across the Catskill evening sky, an extremely rare Earth-grazing meteor procession.
 The painting now belongs to the Wadsworth Atheneum Museum of Art in Hartford, Connecticut, Frederic Church's birthplace.

 It is believed that this was the event referred to in the poem Year of Meteors, 1859-60, by Walt Whitman.
-In 2010, 150 years later, it was determined to be an Earth-grazing meteor procession.
+Both Whitman and Herman Melville analogized the 1860 procession to John Brown's raid on Harpers Ferry and described it as a portent of coming war.
+Henry David Thoreau also compared John Brown's journey south to the transit of a meteor.